Translations & Sutras

 Buddhist Dictionary: This digital dictionary, edited by Charles Muller, is password protected but allows 10 searches per 24 hours for free.
 See their password access page for more details.

-Buddhist Tourism: A site dedicated to the dedicated Buddhist tourist.
+: A site for the dedicated Buddhist tourist.
 Extensive and includes many different countries as well as basic information about Buddhism.

-Cult Information: This link will take you to the Ross Institute on cults and other weird groups.
+Cult Information: This link will take you to The Cult Education Institute (CEI), formerly known as the Ross Institute of New Jersey, for information on cults and other weird groups.
 Useful site for checking out what people are up to.
 It's a huge site.

 The Japanese Garden : Beautiful site with excellent photos of 24 gardens, mostly in temples in Kyoto.
 Includes a short history and explanation of the elements of a traditional garden.
 Recommended site for those interested in the topic.